Check out the new books we’ve added to our collection since March. Here are just a few of the new titles:

 Free books

-Please see the latest spreadsheet of Library discards and contact Danielle if you’d like any of them for your department.
-Most of these books are about medicine and health.
+Please see the latest spreadsheet of Library discards and contact Nathan if you’d like any of them for your department.
+Most of these books are about gardening and landscaping, just in time for spring!

 -